top of page

 If stucco efflorescence has already appeared on your masonry walls, take the following steps to effectively clean it:

-1. Brushing: Begin by gently brushing the efflorescence off the stucco surface using a stiff brush.
+• Dry Brushing: Begin by dry brushing the efflorescence off the stucco surface using a stiff-bristled brush.
+This initial method helps to remove efflorescent salts before using any liquids.

-2. Mild Detergent and Water: Wash the affected area with a mild detergent and water solution to ensure proper hydration.
-This helps remove the remaining residue.
+• Cleaning Solution (Mild Detergent and Water): Wash the affected area with a cleaning solution made from a mild detergent and water.
+Use a diluted solution to ensure proper hydration and to help remove the remaining residue.

-4. Alkaline Wash: After using a vinegar solution, apply an alkaline wash to neutralize the surface and remove any remaining calcium carbonate or calcium sulfate deposits.
+• Alkaline Wash: After using a vinegar solution, apply an alkaline wash to neutralize the surface and remove any remaining calcium carbonate or calcium sulfate deposits.
+This helps react with and neutralize the acids used in previous steps.

 It’s crucial to note that efflorescence may reoccur if the underlying cause, such as porosity, humidity, or excess water infiltration, is not addressed.
 This is why we, at 3 Ropes Painting, like to create a membrane over your stucco to prevent water infiltration.